AnthonyGress/Budget-Tracker/README.md

 This site is live at [Budget Tracker](https://immense-thicket-58645.herokuapp.com/)

-To use this node app and create your own local server, clone the repo down, use the terminal to cd into the root directory.
+To use this node app and create your own local development server, clone the repo down, use the terminal to cd into the root directory.
 Then run:

 ```
 npm start